Jesus kept the Passover at the beginning of Nisan 14—and that is also when we must keep it.

 In this regard, Colossians 2:16 has often been greatly misunderstood.
 We spend so much time explaining what it does not mean that we may fail to learn the lesson the Apostle Paul gives us: It is the body of Christ, the Church, that determines how to keep a Festival, new moon, or Sabbath.
 It is not for every individual to decide for himself when he thinks the Passover should be (Ephesians 4:11–14).
 Does personal conscience in matters that are not always perfectly clear to everyone override 1 Corinthians 1:10?
 “Now I plead with you, brethren, by the name of our Lord Jesus Christ, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment.”
 Our seventh proof is that God entrusts to the Church, not to each individual, the responsibility to determine the date and keep Passover at the proper time.

 Some over the years have disputed, argued, and misunderstood the correct day and time of the Passover.
-However, the Churches of God, as a whole, have been consistent about this for as long as any of us can remember—especially the Church as descended from Mr. Armstrong.
+However, the Church of God has been consistent about this.
 Councils and committees have discussed the Passover at great length for decades and always come to the same conclusion: The overwhelming evidence shows that the first Passover lambs were killed at twilight at the beginning of Nisan 14, and the children of Israel began their journey out of Egypt during the evening of Nisan 15.
 Who would deny that Jesus kept the Passover at the correct time?
-That is also when we must keep it!
+That is also when we must keep it.